-This document is a product of the Next Generation Measurements Strategic Initiative of the QuEST Forum.
-It is subject to change by the Integrated Global Quality Work Group with the latest version always appearing here.
+This document is a product of and maintained by the Integrated Global Quality Working Group with the latest version always appearing here.

 Purpose

 This document provides guidance on Design for X (DFx) with various examples for "X".

 Introduction

 Design for X refers to the use of a formal methodology to optimize a specific aspect of a design.
 The variable X represents the areas of focus.
 The design guidelines themselves usually propose an approach and corresponding methods that may help to generate and apply technical knowledge in order to control, improve, or even to invent particular characteristics of a product.
 Following is a table that defines the most common areas of focus and a brief description of these areas.
 This list is not meant to be all inclusive nor would all be required on a specific product.
 This is provided as assistance in defining a DFx program structure and content.